Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 ### Conclusion
 To summarize, we produced a 64-bit two-level multiplier by utilizing multiple components of hardware, including the two-level priority encoder, an efficient encoder that saves area and complexity.
 The 64-bit two-level multiplier discussed in this lab  was designed by ONU's ECCS department, and was the subject of a research project.

-The three labs, the writing of this report, and the reading of the paper all helped us to understand the
+The three labs, the writing of this report, and the reading of the paper all helped us to better understand the different pieces of hardware used and hardware in general.
+The project was very comprehensive of all topics covered in the course, including but not limited to: binary arithmetic, logic gates, encoders, decoders, adders, multiplexers, shift registers, barrel shifters, flip-flops, and especially VHDL.
+The three labs were useful in understanding the real-world applications of digital logic, which includes high-speed, high-precision arithmetic.
+Multiplication is a complex task, and optimizing the process for computers is important.
+We learned all the important outcomes of the lab,

 ### References
 [1] M. Phillips, F. Hassan, A. Ammar, and N. Hagerdorn, “Leveraging a Novel Two-Level Priority Encoder for High-Precision Integer Multiplication,” Aug.
 2023, doi: https://doi.org/10.1109/mwscas57524.2023.10405960.